20+ BEST Things to Do in Florence for First Time Visitors

 - ⏰ Duration: 75 minutes

 If you’re looking for a unique experience that gives you a deeper insight into the Medici family, this is for you!
 As mentioned earlier, the Palazzo Vecchio was once the Medici family’s residence.
-This guided tour takes you through a secret passage and shows you secret rooms, all of which are closed off to the public.
+This guided tour takes you through a hidden passage and shows you secret rooms, all of which are closed off to the public.

-Get your Secret Passage Tour tickets today and the Medici family “tea” tomorrow!😉👇
+Get your Secret Passage Tour tickets today and the Medici family “tea” tomorrow! 😉👇

 12. Officina Profumo Farmaceutica di Santa Maria Novella

-With over 800 years of history, this is Florence’s oldest pharmacy and perfume store!
-The Dominican friars who founded the convent of Santa Maria Novella began cultivating a garden.
 This garden became the beginning of centuries of experience in natural preparations and pharmacopeia.
-Later on, the experience expanded to the world of cosmetics and fragrances later – creating the 600-year-old perfume store we see today.
+Later, the experience expanded to the world of cosmetics and fragrances – creating the 600-year-old perfume store we see today.

 Come here to smell their amazing fragrances and get one of your own!
 Here you can also buy skincare, home, and body/hair products.